10sr/bin/README.md

 Add a new diary commit.
 When passing texts, you do not need to quote them using `"` because they are automatically joined with whitespaces.
 If strings are ommitted, git-diary launch the editor you configured for the git repository.

+When texts are not specified, git-diary launch editor.

 ### `show [<option> ...]`